 However there’s a simple, if slightly time-consuming, solution and that’s to grind everyone until they’re Level 7 Time Mages so they learn Stop Immunity.
 Once everyone shrugs off Stop, fighting Mizuchi is essentially the same as fighting Salamander.

-Important : If you’re training a new job from scratch, your stats will be lower than usual, so don’t go straight to the toughest enemies you can find, to rake in the higher JP output.
+Caution: If you’re training a new job from scratch, your stats will be lower than usual, so don’t go straight to the toughest enemies you can find, to rake in the higher JP output.
 Instead, work your way up slowly, or keep characters in higher level jobs as support while you grind for JP.

-Note : If you’ve grinded like crazy or have friends further ahead, the Spiritmaster’s Fairy Ward ability (learned at Level 11) can block status ailments for 5 turns.
+Tip: If you’ve grinded like crazy or have friends further ahead, the Spiritmaster’s Fairy Ward ability (learned at Level 11) can block status ailments for 5 turns.

 For all intents and purposes, Wyvern is the same as Salamander, but does wind damage and is weak against fire.
-It causes no status ailments like Mizuchi, so you don’t need to worry about kitting out your characters with protective gear; just note that Wyvern is the last of the two dragons (Salamander being the other) that doesn’t cause a status ailment.
+It causes no status ailments like Mizuchi, so you don’t need to worry about kitting out your characters with protective gear.
+Just note that Wyvern is the last of the two dragons (Salamander being the other) that doesn’t cause a status ailment.

 Perhaps not surprisingly, Shinryu does light damage with Holy Breath and is weak to dark.
-Its Holy Breath also has the added effect of blinding your party, which isn’t as fatal as Paralyse or Stop, but still bothersome.
+Its Holy Breath also has the added effect of blinding your party, which isn’t as fatal as Paralyze or Stop, but still bothersome.
 Blind Immunity is learned by Monks at Level 8 or you can buy Silver Glasses from Ancheim.

 The dark dragon is weak to light and causes dark damage and Dread with its Fearsome Breath.
 No job has Dread Immunity and you can only get two Courage Rings, which negate Dread, right now.
 You could just equip your Performer and Ninja with the Courage Rings, while your two attackers suffer.